mrzResearchArena/PyFeat/README.md

 **Note:** When sequence becomes DNA, RNA, and Protein then X = {A,C,G,T}, X = {A,C,G,U}, and X = {A,C,D,E,F,G,H,I,K,L,M,N,P,Q,R,S,T,V,W,Y} respectively.

+Arguments Details for the `Features Generation` and `Feature Description` are provided in Tables 1 and Table 2, respectively.

 &nbsp;
 &nbsp;